 This is a Management appointed position.
 See Attachment 6 for details on the requirements for a Leading Hand.
-There will be 2 Leading Hands in the Maintenance Section.
+The number of Leading Hands will remain at 16 while the number of employees (BTPU members) remain at 63.
+If there are changes in the number of employees (63), Management and the Union Committee will discuss the future number of Leading Hands.